Wedding RSVP website

 01

-The invited seat, household count, and final place card need to update together.
+The invited seat, household count, and place card need to update together.

 SnapInvite keeps plus-one details tied to the invited household.